ccamel/awesome-ccamel/README.md

 - [graphql/graphiql](https://github.com/graphql/graphiql) - GraphiQL & the GraphQL LSP Reference Ecosystem for building browser & IDE tools.
 - [graphql/graphql-playground](https://github.com/graphql/graphql-playground) - 🎮  GraphQL IDE for better development workflows (GraphQL Subscriptions, interactive docs & collaboration)
 - [guigrpa/docx-templates](https://github.com/guigrpa/docx-templates) - Template-based docx report creation
+- [guilyx/guilyx](https://github.com/guilyx/guilyx) - Dynamic Profile with github statistics, coding info (time and languages) with WakaTime and music status with the spotify API, leave a ⭐ if you like it
 - [guregu/trealla-js](https://github.com/guregu/trealla-js) - Trealla Prolog for the web
 - [gvergnaud/hotscript](https://github.com/gvergnaud/hotscript) - A library of composable functions for the type-level!
 Transform your TypeScript types in any way you want using functions you already know.
 - [hasura/graphql-engine](https://github.com/hasura/graphql-engine) - Blazing fast, instant realtime GraphQL APIs on your DB with fine grained access control, also trigger webhooks on database events.